 Greedy hospitals are investing in outrageous paydays for executives and in untested artificial intelligence and other technologies, while putting quality patient care at risk.
 New York’s nurses are demanding that hospital execs put patients over profits.

-Now, New York City’s hospitals are pushing back on their nurses who are demanding safe staffing, no more staff or service cuts that harm patient care, stronger health and safety and workplace violence protections, guardrails on the use of artificial intelligence in patient care, and fair wages and benefits to recruit and retain enough nurses for quality care.
+But when nurses demand safe staffing, no more staff or service cuts that harm patient care, stronger health and safety and workplace violence protections, guardrails on the use of artificial intelligence in patient care, and fair wages and benefits to recruit and retain enough nurses for quality care, hospital executives push back, citing an uncertain financial future.